14 Unexpected Day Jobs of Bestselling Authors

 “Sure, I’m the celebrated author of Slaughterhouse Five, but what will it take for you to leave here today with a brand new SAAB and a two-year extended warranty?”
 It's true: Vonnegut opened and managed a car dealership in Cape Cod back in 1951.

 We all know how Lee’s upbringing in the segregated South inspired her classic novel To Kill a Mockingbird and that childhood friend Truman Capote was the basis for the character of Dill.
 But did you know she was an airline reservation agent in New York City for almost five years before she quit to work full time on her novel(s).

 Kafka was employed by the Prague Worker’s Accident Insurance Institute shortly after law school.
 The job required him to investigate industrial accidents, often involving severed limbs, and assess a worker’s compensation.
 You might describe this idea of an anonymous bureaucrat determining the value of man’s life and livelihood as somewhat 'Kafkaesque' — which would turn out to be great fodder for literary classics!

 9. Anne Rice – Insurance Claims Examiner

-Years before she became a bestselling author at the age of 35 with Interview with a Vampire, Rice had already spent years working alongside bloodsucking parasites in the insurance business! *rimshot*
+Years before she became a bestselling author at age 35 with Interview with a Vampire, Rice had already spent years working alongside bloodsucking parasites in the insurance business! *rimshot*

 10. Stephen King – Janitor (but only kind of...)

-New England’s King of Horror spent a lot of his early years in high schools: as a student, as a part-time janitor, and eventually as a teacher.
+New England’s King of Horror spent many of his early years in high schools: as a student, a part-time janitor, and eventually as a teacher.
 In fact, the idea for his breakout novel, Carrie, came from an observation he once made in the girls' changing room.
 Wait – that doesn't sound right...